2019 Prince Edward Island electoral reform referendum: Background

-A referendum on the issue was held October 27 to November 7, 2016.
-That referendum asked which of five voting systems residents would prefer to use in electing members to the Legislative Assembly of Prince Edward Island.
-The referendum, after four instant run-off rounds, indicated mixed member proportional representation was the preferred choice with over 52% support on the final ballot.
+A referendum on the issue had been held October 27 to November 7, 2016.
+That referendum had asked which of five voting systems residents would prefer to use in electing members to the Legislative Assembly of Prince Edward Island.
+The 2016 referendum, after four instant run-off rounds, had indicated that mixed member proportional representation was the preferred choice with over 52% support on the final ballot.

-Premier Wade MacLauchlan said after the vote that he is doubtful the result of the referendum "can be said to constitute a clear expression of the will of Prince Edward Islanders" due to the low voter turnout relative to provincial general elections.
+Premier Wade MacLauchlan said after the vote that he was doubtful the result of the referendum "can be said to constitute a clear expression of the will of Prince Edward Islanders" due to the low voter turnout relative to provincial general elections.
 As the result of political pressure, MacLauchlan's government introduced a motion in the Legislative Assembly of Prince Edward Island to hold another referendum on electoral reform at the next provincial general election, stating that the low turnout for the referendum did not provide a mandate to implement the change and the need for a more specific referendum question with two choices.
 A motion by Green Party leader Peter Bevan-Baker to implement mixed-member proportional representation in line with the referendum results was defeated on November 22, 2016, by a vote of 6–20.

 On June 12, 2018, legislation governing the new referendum passed in the legislature.